HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 - Self-improvement is about solving problems in your life.
 Entrepreneurship is about solving problems in others life.
 When you do both, you unlock purpose, meaning, and fulfillment.
 - You weren't born with an interest.
 You programmed yourself into it.
 You were persuaded of its importance and adopted it to help you achieve your goals in life.
 So find a way to articulate that into story, make it intriguing enough so that you grasp the attention for your audience.
 - [[Writing#Build an audience |Building an audience]] of people is to remove your dependency on your employer, government, and any other centralized entity that controls most aspects of your life.
-- In brief, launch products around the ideas that did well for you.
-Every 3-6 months, launch at least one free product and one paid product until you have a brand and business you are satisfied with.
 > If someone can “flip a switch” and destroy your business, you’re playing roulette with your financial plan.
 Take **extreme ownership** (that doesn't mean you must disregard delegation).
 > If you can outsource something or not do something for less than your ideal hourly rate, outsource it or don’t do it.
 If you can hire someone to do it for less than your hourly rate, hire them.
 That's how you spend your money to buy back your time.
 - You are to become the _source_ of your interests to attract an audience.
 Not an influencer, a producer. ***A value creator***, to be exact.
 You are trying to improve the lives of others by consuming, synthesizing, developing, creating, and distributing value.
 The heart of entrepreneurship is creation and innovation.